 Although A Vision for Safety superseded the 2016 Policy, the goals of the two policies differ in certain ways.
-Where the 2016 Policy contained concrete regulatory steps, A Vision for Safety creates a voluntary set of flexible suggestions and considerations.
+Where the 2016 Policy contained concrete regulatory steps, A Vision for Safety merely provided a voluntary set of flexible suggestions and considerations.

 Discussed below, A Vision for Safety addressed two major areas.
 It included: (1) voluntary guidance related to testing and deployment of autonomous vehicle technology; and (2) assistance to state legislatures considering implementing regulations relating to automated driving systems.

-In the 2016 Policy, the NHTSA advised that it would “request that manufacturers and other entities voluntarily provide reports regarding how [the NHTSA’s] guidance had been followed.”
-At the time, the NHTSA called these reports “safety assessment letters.”
+In its 2016 Policy, the NHTSA advised that it would “request that manufacturers and other entities voluntarily provide reports regarding how [the NHTSA’s] guidance had been followed.”
+The NHTSA called these reports “safety assessment letters.”
 Each letter was to cover fifteen (15) substantive areas of guidance.
 The NHTSA stated that “this reporting process may be refined and made mandatory through future rulemaking.”
-Further, the 2016 Policy suggested the future implementation of enforcement tools to manage the development of autonomous vehicle technology, including pre-market approval authority and cease-and-desist authority.
+The 2016 Policy also recommended the future implementation of enforcement tools to manage the development of autonomous vehicle technology, including pre-market approval authority and cease-and-desist authority.

-One year later, A Vision for Safety rejected the 2016 Policy in favor of voluntary guidelines.
-This time, the NHTSA’s guidance asks only for safety self-assessments which are expressly voluntary: “This Guidance is entirely voluntary, with no compliance requirement or enforcement mechanism.”
-Instead of the previous 15 substantive areas of guidance, A Vision for Safety includes only 12.
-In addition, the 2016 Policy’s suggestion of potential enforcement tools has been removed.
+One year later, A Vision for Safety pushed back against the 2016 Policy’s recommendation for mandatory self-reporting in favor of voluntary guidelines.
+This time, the NHTSA’s guidance asked only for safety self-assessments which are expressly voluntary: “This Guidance is entirely voluntary, with no compliance requirement or enforcement mechanism.”
+Instead of the previous 15 substantive areas of guidance, A Vision for Safety included only 12.3 In addition, the 2016 Policy’s suggestion of potential enforcement tools had been removed.

-The NHTSA also provides guidance for State Highway Safety officials, recommending new oversight activities on the state level (such as designating or creating an agency responsible for reviewing autonomous vehicle testing), recommending steps for applications to test on public roadways, granting permission for entities to test on public roadways, considerations for test drivers and operations, considerations for registration, titling and insurance, and consideration for public safety officials (including training for safety officials).
+The NHTSA also provided guidance for state highway safety officials, recommended new oversight activities on the state level (such as designating or creating an agency responsible for reviewing autonomous vehicle testing), recommended steps for applications to test on public roadways, granted permission for entities to test on public roadways, and included considerations for test drivers and operations, considerations for registration, titling and insurance, and considerations for public safety officials (including training for safety officials).

 In September 2017, Senate Bill 1885 was introduced: the “American Vision for Safer Transportation through Advancement of Revolutionary Technologies Act.”
 Also known as the AV START Act, the bill was presented to the Senate Committee on Commerce, Science, and Transportation, and in November, the Committee recommended amendments to the bill, and with those amendments, recommended the passage of the bill.

-At the same time the AV START Act was making its way through the Senate, a similar bill, the “Safely Ensuring Lives Future Deployment and Research In Vehicle Evolution Act” or “SELF-DRIVE Act,” was making its way through the House of Representatives.
-The SELF‑DRIVE Act ultimately passed the House, and was received in the Senate, which referred it to the Committee on Commerce, Science, and Transportation, where it currently is pending.
+At the same time the AV START Act was making its way through the Senate, a similar bill, the “Safely Ensuring Lives Future Deployment and Research In Vehicle Evolution Act” or “SELF-DRIVE Act” (H.R.
+3388), was making its way through the House of Representatives.
+The SELF DRIVE Act ultimately passed the House, and was received in the Senate, which referred it to the Committee on Commerce, Science, and Transportation, where it currently is pending.

-Discussed below, while both Acts are largely similar, they do differ in certain ways.
-And, as will become clear, both Acts take a much stricter approach to federal government regulation than the NHTSA’s A Vision for Safety.
-Ultimately, it is likely that the bills will be harmonised into a version presented to the full Congress for approval at some point in the future.
+As discussed below, while both Acts are largely similar, they do differ in certain ways.
+Both Acts take a much stricter approach to federal government regulation than the NHTSA’s 2017 A Vision for Safety.
+Ultimately, it is likely that the bills will be harmonized into a version presented to the full Congress for approval at some point in the future.